pedestal/pedestal-docs/documentation/application-overview.md

 In most cases where we need to define an emitter we only need to change the resolution at which change is reported.
-To do this we can use the default emitter in `io.pedestal.app` and provide a path which describes which branch of the tree to emit instructions for an how far down to go to find atomic values.
+To do this we can use the default emitter in `io.pedestal.app` and provide a path which describes which branch of the tree to emit instructions for and how far down to go to find atomic values.

 With this change, the first message